Ferment just about any vegetable in a mason jar in three easy steps.

 Includes two full setups (jars not included) – two ReCAP lids, instructions and recipes, two stoppers and two airlocks so you can make two batches of yummy lacto-fermented goodies at once!

-Lacto-fermentation is easy with this kit!
+Lacto-fermentation in three easy steps with this kit!

 1) Add chopped produce to any wide mouth mason jar.